cpan-authors/Crypt-OpenSSL-RSA/README.md

 Version 0.38 sets the appropriate padding for each operation unless **use\_no\_padding** is called before either operation.

+**Note:** while "pkcs1-pss" is the effective replacement for "pkcs1" your use case may require some additional steps.
+JSON Web Tokens (JWT) for instance require the algorithm to be changed from "RS256" for "pkcs1" (SHA1256) to "PS256" for "pkcs1-pss" (SHA-256 and MGF1 with SHA-256)

 - use\_no\_padding

     Use raw RSA encryption.
 This mode should only be used to implement